Bulbs and bulblike plants, Perennials

 Native to the Mediterranean and southwestern Asia.
 Clumps of grassy, fleshy leaves appear in fall and live through cold and snow.
 Spikes of small, typically urn-shaped blue or white flowers (fragrant, in some species) bloom in early spring.

 From Asia Minor.
 Possibly the showiest of the grape hyacinths.
 Each bulb produces just one leaf and a flowering stem to 1 ft. tall.
-Flowers on lower part of spike are deepest violet, those on upper part vivid indigo blue.
+Flowers on the lower part of the spike are deepest violet; those on the upper part, vivid indigo blue.

 Eastern U.S. native known in cultivation through its variety ‘Monte Cassino’, a familiar f...